-- i) A face to face evaluation between the patient and a waivered clinician should take place.
-The following should be assessed and documented: - (1) Diagnosis of moderate to severe opioid use disorder - (2) Patient's goals of care - (3) Challenges to success of treatment including co-occurring disorders - (4) Presence or absence of contraindications - (5) Presence or absence of concerning activity on review of prescription monitoring program - (6) Consent to treatment - (7) Documentation entered into electronic health record c) Patient education:
+Evaluation for initiation of medications for OUD (MOUD) is the same as in office-based settings.
+A face-to-face evaluation between the patient and a waivered clinician is required to take place.
+The following needs to be assessed and documented into the patient's electronic health record:

+Patients who have moderate to severe opioid use disorder are diagnosed

+- · Patient's goals of care

+- Challenges to success of treatment including co-occurring disorders

+- · Presence or absence of contraindications

+- Presence or absence of concerning activity on review of prescription monitoring program

+- Consent to treatment